George-RG/N-Piece-Puzzle/README.md

 # Graphical Representation of a Puzzle Solver

 ## The game
-The programm can solve the clasic [Sliding puzzle](https://en.wikipedia.org/wiki/Sliding_puzzle).
+The program can solve the clasic [Sliding puzzle](https://en.wikipedia.org/wiki/Sliding_puzzle).

 ### Board
 The consept is very simple.
 The user can select the boardsize which will be the edge of the board.
 On the board we have tiles numbered from 1 to edge squered-1.With those tiles the board is coverded fully except a single spot.